-You don’t have to feel bad if you find yourself counting down the minutes that are left when you’re watching Countdown, STX’s latest horror flick.
+You don’t have to feel bad if you find yourself counting down the minutes that are left when you’re watching Countdown, STX’s and director-writer Justin Dec's latest horror flick.
 With a somewhat entertaining base idea of a killer app telling the user’s time of death, the film is constantly restarting itself and giving you hope that there will be a some kind of payoff.
 This isn’t the case though as it keeps bringing in bunch of half-baked secondary storylines throughout it, almost completely ignoring anything mildly interesting about the story.

 Now, however, Countdown isn’t a complete disaster.
 It is decently done from technical standpoint.
 There are no real qualms about the horror essentials: set designs, sound, cinematography or score.
 Unfortunately none of the technical things really stand out here, making the whole viewing experience pretty forgettable.
 Comedian Tom Segura is a positive note when it comes to the acting performances, providing some much needed jokes in the middle of the dullness while also his character is used to strengthen the plot.